Skip to main content

 Employment Law

-A qualified Lawyer supervises a maximum of 3 students whom will advise you on your employment matter.
+A qualified lawyer supervises a maximum of three students, who will advise you on your employment matter.

 Intellectual Property

-Our IP Pro Bono is led by a qualified legal professional and ideally our students studying Intellectual Property.
-It serves local start-ups, social enterprises and community organisations with respect to their Intellectual Property rights.
+The Brunel Legal Advice Centre have collaborated with Taylor Wessing for our IP Pro Bono service.
+It serves local start-ups, social enterprises and community organisations with respect to their intellectual property rights.

 Welfare Benefits

 We have a specialist service and partnership with Citizen’s advice Hillingdon.
-They refer welfare benefit clients to us and a qualified lawyer alongside a maximum of 3 students help advise them.
+They refer welfare benefit clients to us and a qualified lawyer alongside a maximum of three students help advise them.

 • Name